-Red Balloon-Cambridge fully recognises the responsibility it has under section 175 of the Education Act 2002 (as amended), \the Education (Independent School Standards) Regulations 2014, the Non-Maintained Special Schools (England) Regulations 2015, and the Apprenticeships, Skills, Children and Learning Act 2009 (as amended) to have arrangements in place to safeguard and promote the welfare of children.
+The Cambridge Red Balloon Centre fully recognises the responsibility it has under the Education (Independent School Standards) Regulations 2014, to have arrangements in place to safeguard and promote the welfare of children.

 This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2023).
 All staff must be made aware of their duties and responsibilities under Part One of this document, which are set out below.